-A CIA is a serious weapon available to the OIG to resolve allegations of fraud and abuse.
+A Corporate Integrity Agreement (CIA) is a serious option available to the HHS Office of Inspector General (OIG) to resolve allegations of healthcare fraud and abuse.
 Let’s take a look back at some of the history of Corporate Integrity Agreements and how they are used.
-Hopefully this snapshot will help you get an idea of the implications and components of a CIA.
+Hopefully, this snapshot will help you get an idea of the implications and components of a CIA.

 What’s the Purpose of a Corporate Integrity Agreement?

 The purpose of a Corporate Integrity Agreement (CIA) is to improve the quality of health care and promote compliance with health care regulations; they are not meant to be punitive but instead to drive compliant behavior and set minimum standards for which a health care provider/entity should be held accountable.
 An organization wishing to settle a government investigation is not guaranteed the option of a CIA and settlement, rather it is at the discretion of the OIG whether to agree to a settlement with a provider or entity and negotiate a CIA.

 A CIA is typically entered into in conjunction with a civil settlement between the U.S. government and a healthcare provider/entity arising under the False Claims Act, or when an organization has been found guilty of defrauding the Centers for Medicare and Medicaid Services (CMS) or any other federal healthcare program.
 The CIA is negotiated as well as monitored through the Office of Counsel to the Office of Inspector General of the Department of Health and Human Services.
 The agreements are designed to mirror the Federal Sentencing Guidelines of 1995 while also reflecting the individual scope and size of the provider and the specific allegations that gave rise to the CIA.